All Episodes

 You take positions and everything else.

-I frankly, I do take positions and everything else.
+I, frankly, I do take positions and everything else.

 It's a very complicated position.

-You're running for president, I'm not.
+You're running for president.

 I'm asking you, what should a woman face if she chooses to have an abortion?

-I'm not going to be able to do that.
+I'm not going to do it.

-Why not that game?
+Why not game?

 You said you're pro-life.

-You have I am pro-life.
+I am pro-life.

 That means banning abortion.